-In variable rate loans, the rate of interest fluctuates several times over the lifetime of the loan.
+In variable rate loans, the rate of interest fluctuates and changes several times over the lifetime of the loan.
 This is because variable rate loans are tied to market interest rates.

 Variable Rates and Market Trends

 When market conditions are bad, lenders reduce short-term interest rates to encourage lending.
 When this happens, the rate of interest on variable-rate loans get lowered too.

 When the economy is on an upward trend, the lenders raise interest rates in an attempt to prevent the sharp increase in prices.
 When this happens, variable-rate loans get raised too.